 - You should obtain and carefully read the prospectus of the Goldman Sachs Fund you are acquiring before making an exchange.
 You should be aware that not all Goldman Sachs Funds may offer all share classes. - Currently, the Fund does not impose any charge for exchanges although the Fund may impose a charge in the future. - The exchanged shares of the new Goldman Sachs Fund may later be exchanged for shares of the same class of the original Fund held at the next determined NAV without the imposition of an initial sales charge or CDSC.
 However, if additional shares of the new Goldman Sachs Fund were purchased after the initial exchange, and that Fund's shares do not impose a sales charge or CDSC, then the applicable sales charge or CDSC of the original Fund's shares will be imposed upon the exchange of those shares. - When you exchange shares subject to a CDSC, no CDSC will be charged at that time.
 However, for purposes of determining the amount of CDSC applicable to those shares acquired in the exchange, the length of time you have owned the shares will be measured from the date you acquired the original shares subject to a CDSC, and the amount and terms of the CDSC will be those applicable to the original shares acquired and will not be affected by a subsequent exchange. - Eligible investors may exchange certain classes of shares for another class of shares of the same Fund.
-For further information, contact your Intermediary. - All exchanges which represent an initial investment in a Goldman Sachs Fund must satisfy the minimum initial investment requirements of that Fund.
+For further information, contact your Intermediary. - All exchanges which represent an initial investment in a Goldman Sachs Fund must satisfy the minimum initial investment requirement of that Fund.
 This requirement may be waived at the discretion of the Trust.
-Exchanges into a Goldman Sachs Fund need not meet the traditional minimum investment requirement for that Fund if the entire balance of the original Fund account is exchanged. - Exchanges are available only in states where exchanges may be legally made. - It may be difficult to make telephone exchanges in times of unusual economic or market conditions. - Goldman Sachs and SS&C may use reasonable procedures described above in "How To Sell Shares-What Do I Need To Know About Telephone Redemption Requests?" in an effort to prevent unauthorized or fraudulent telephone exchange requests. - Normally, a telephone exchange will be made only to an identically registered account. - Exchanges into Goldman Sachs Funds or certain share classes of Goldman Sachs Funds that are closed to new investors may be restricted. - Exchanges into a Fund from another Goldman Sachs Fund received by the close of regular trading on the New York Stock Exchange will normally begin to accrue dividends on the next business day.
+Exchanges into a Goldman Sachs Fund need not meet the traditional minimum investment requirement for that Fund if the entire balance of the original Fund account is exchanged. - Exchanges are available only in states where exchanges may be legally made. - It may be difficult to make telephone exchanges in times of unusual economic or market conditions. - Goldman Sachs and SS&C may use reasonable procedures described above in "How To Sell Shares-What Do I Need To Know About Telephone Redemption Requests?" in an effort to prevent unauthorized or fraudulent telephone exchange requests. - Normally, a telephone exchange will be made only to an identically registered account. - Exchanges into Goldman Sachs Funds or certain share classes of Goldman Sachs Funds that are closed to new investors may be restricted.